gitenter/gitenter/doc/architecture/SyAD.md

 ### Authorization

+- [SyAD-0040]{} There are multiple user management items related to this software.
+    - A user.
+    - An organization: it can be either an enterprise, a non-profit organization, a unofficial group, or some space some individual user registered.
+    - A repository: it is the output of a project.
+It is a computer folder and its content includes a set of documents.

 Since requirement engineering and design control is mostly for enterprise uses, it is less likely that individual user will do it in their hobby projects.
-And for reviewing, it by default cannot be done by a one-person project.
+And for reviewing, it by-default cannot be done by a one-person project.
 Also, notice that individual user can always sign up an organization and put her projects there.
-Therefore, project always belongs to some particular organization (unlike in GitHub that project can either belong to an organization or a user).
+Therefore, a project always belongs to some particular organization (unlike in GitHub that project can either belong to an organization or a user).

-- [SyAD-0036]{} An organization can have multiple repositories, for which:
-    - An organization can be either an enterprise, a non-profit organization, a unofficial group, or some space some individual user registered.
-    - A repository is the output of a project.
-It is a computer folder and its content includes a set of documents.
-- [SyAD-0037]{} An organization can have multiple members.
+- [SyAD-0037]{SyAD-0040} An organization can have multiple users as its members.
 A user may be a member of more than one organizations.
-- [SyAD-0038]{SyAD-0037} A member of an organization can either be:
+- [SyAD-0038]{SyAD-0037} A member of an organization may have the following specific role:
-    - A normal user.
-    - A manager:
+    - A non-professional manager:
         - Create/delete repositories.
+            - *(Or we may go a more complicated approach that an organization has multiple teams, and each team can create its repositories.
+But in that case, we may simply register multiple organizations.
+So we keep it simple in this way.)*
-        - Add/remove users into/from that organization.
+        - Define members by add/remove users into/from that organization.
-        - Authorize other members particular privilege of some particular repository.
+        - Assign members as project organizer(s) of each repository.
+        - Billing (if applicable).
+- [SyAD-0036]{SyAD-0040} An organization can have multiple repositories.
+An repository can only belongs to one single organization.
-- [SyAD-0039]{SyAD-0038} A user may have the following privilege of a repository:
+- [SyAD-0039]{SyAD-0040} A user may hold one of the following roles of a repository:
+    - Document editor.
+        - This is the general role, rather than an temporary editing authorization for a particular amount of time and/or for some particular part of the document.
+This is for simplicity concerns.
+    - Document reader.
+        - There is no particular role as reviewer, as anybody who can read can review.
+        - There is no need to have reader role for public repositories.
+        - *(Document reader may be code editor.
+But if document and code stay in the same repo, then git push authorization need to distinguish which is which.
+Or we may forbidden update/merge to master in user's platform.)*
+- [SyAD-0041]{SyAD-0038,SyAD-0039} A project organizer of an repository is in charge of:
+    - Authorize members (include herself) particular privilege of the corresponding repository.
+It is not the job of the organization manager, because we want to keep that role non-professional.
+    - Setup a review meeting includes (1) the associate commit, (2) a set of to-be-reviewed documents, (3) timeframe, (4) suggested reviewers, as well as the parts they are in charge of holding the liability of the correctness.
-    - Project leader: Organize the approval process of a review meeting.
+    - Organize the approval process of a review meeting.
         - *(Should we need this person?
 Or it could be a simple system-based voting?)*
-    - Document editor.
-    - Document reviewer.
-    - Document reader.
-        - *(May be code editor?)*

 ## Decomposition description